joewardperalta/full-stack-dev-notes/basics/overview-of-the-internet.md

 they can access the internet and communicate with one another.

-## The first interconnected network
+## The First Interconnected Network

 **ARPANET**, developed in 1969 and funded by the U.S. Department of Defense, was the first interconnected network and a precursor to the